mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

     httpd.serve_forever()
 ```

 This code will run when we run this module as a Python program (vs. importing).
 The `HTTPServer` constructor needs to know what address and port to listen on (in this case all addresses on port 8000), taking these as a tuple `server_address`.
-The `HelloHandler` class is used to handle each incomeing client request.
+The `HelloHandler` class is used to handle each incoming client request.

 At the very end, we call `serve_forever` on the instance of `HTTPServer`, telling it to start handling HTTP requests...and off it goes!